-Students (and parents) will receive career guidance for subject selection and post-school options (university courses, TAFE, work force) from Heads of Years, Heads of Learning Areas, the Pathways Coordinator, or the Deputy Principal - Curriculum.
+Students (and parents) will receive career guidance for subject selection and post-school options (university courses, TAFE, work force) from Heads of Years, Heads of Learning Areas, the Pathways Coordinator, the Dean of Teaching & Learning, or the Head of Secondary.

-The College Administration is happy to make appointments with students and parents throughout the year.
+The College Administration is happy to make appointments for students and parents to see key staff throughout the year.